capotej/nolimit/README.markdown

 ##todo

 * figure out when to merge
-* use otp to monitor the bitcask writer
+* give the bitcask writer its own supervisor

 ##license
 Copyright (C) 2011 by Julio Capote